 Without clear instructions, respondents face several problems:

-- Uncertainty about how to respond - They won't know whether to select one or multiple options
+- Uncertainty about how to respond.
+They will not know whether to select one or multiple options.

-- Risk of missed responses - Checkmarks (✓) can sometimes be written outside answer box when people respond quickly, leading to unrecorded answers
+- Risk of missed responses.
+Checkmarks can sometimes be written outside the answer box when people respond quickly, leading to unrecorded answers.

 Recommended marking methods

-- Cross (X) - Most reliable, harder to miss the box
+- Cross (X) is the most reliable, as it is harder to miss the box

-- Fill in bubble - Clear and consistent
+- Fill in bubble is clear and consistent

 Removing default help text